madhanganesh/jump/README.md

 jump ~/temp/src/learnings/rustbook/
 ```

-but when you use jump it something more:
+but when you use jump it does something more:
-1. It keeps this folder in a most-recetly-used cache file
+1. It keeps the passed folder in a most-recetly-used cache file
-2. Next time you can simply pass part pf the path as in `jump rustbook`.
-This will search the MRU cache and jump to the path matching the part
+2. Next time you can simply pass part of the path as in `jump rustbook`.
+This will search the MRU cache and jump to the path matching the part (you don't have to type the full folder again!!!)
-3. In case there are multiple paths matching the part it lists all of them and then you can navigate manually by picking one
+3. In case there are multiple paths matching the param, it lists all of them and then you can navigate manually by picking one
 4. If you simply run `jump` witout any parameters it lsists all the top MRU files

 ## Usage